Thamico/AnkiMergeAddOn/README.md

 # AnkiMergeDeck-Script

-Currently in work....
+# Anki-Merge-Deck

-Creating an Script for Anki to merge exisitings decks into a new one.
+Creating a Ssript for Anki to merge exisitings decks into a new one.
+If the deck does not exists it creates a new one.
+So double check if you typed in the right deck name!

+# How to use
+1.Be sure you have installed the anki-connect.
+[Here](https://foosoft.net/projects/anki-connect/) is the link to the documentation and Installation guide for anki connect

+2. Make sure you have python3 installed

+3.Change to the /script directory and enter `python3 mergeDecks.py`

+4.Follow the instructions in the Terminal.